strickek/ReadWriteDlm2.jl/README.md

 By default a preprocessing of input with regex substitution takes place, which changes the decimal mark from `d,d` to `d.d`.
-With the keyword argument `rs=( , )` an other regular expression Tupel can be defined or regex substitution can be switched of with `rs=()`.
+With the keyword argument `rs=( , )` another regular expression Tupel can be defined.
+Regex substitution preprocessing can be switched off with: `rs=()`.

-The columns are expected to be separated by `';'`, an other `delim` can be defined.
+The columns are expected to be separated by `';'`, another `delim` can be defined.
 End of line `eol` is `'\n'` by default.
 In addition to Base readdlm(), strings are also parsed for ISO Date and DateTime formats by default.
 To switch off Dates parsing set: `dfs="", dtfs=""`.